ABBEL: Learning Natural-Language Belief States for Memory-Efficient Interaction: Frontier Model-Generated Belief State Examples

 \section{Frontier Model-Generated Belief State Examples}

-We compare examples of the belief states generated by DeepSeek R1 and Gemini 2.5 Pro operating under \textsc{ABBEL}.
-Each are at step 15 of the \textit{Twenty Questions} game, where the answer is "waistcocat".
+We compare examples of the belief states generated by DeepSeek R1 and Gemini 2.5 Pro operating under ABBEL.
+Each are at step 15 of the \textit{Twenty Questions} game, where the answer is ``waistcoat”.

 \begin{textbox}{DeepSeek R1} The garment is a standalone structured, strapless, sleeveless formal bridal piece, not layered over other garments (confirmed).
 Excludes outerwear (boleros, jackets), full gowns, corsets, bustiers, and undergarments.
 Focus narrows to standalone bridal separates with stiffened fabrics (taffeta, satin) or layered construction for structural elegance, lacking boning.
 Key possibilities: embellished strapless bridal tops (beaded/embroidered), corsage-inspired designs with tailored support, or reinforced bridal camisoles/decorative tulle overlays.
 Must function independently (paired with skirts) without waist-flared elements or basque terminology.
 Core attributes: bridal formality, structural integrity via tailoring or stiff fabrics, no corsetry associations. \end{textbox}